 In the early days at Activ I was responsible for developing bespoke web solutions for new and existing web design clientele but soon progressed to product development where I re-developed the Activ Web Design online website creation software.
 It was well received by Activ franchisees all over the country and is now powering hundreds of businesses online presence.
 In late 2010 I became the head developer at Activ and continued to work on new franchise opportunities and forthcoming releases of Activ software.
-In September 2011 at the annual conference I launched Activ V3 Ecommerce, a new and improved e-commerce CMS I had been developing for several months.
+In September 2011 at the annual conference, I launched Activ V3 Ecommerce, a new and improved e-commerce CMS I had been developing for several months.
 I don't think anyone could have predicted what would happen next though...

 Running away from it all

 It was Ian Brown I think who said "Keep what you got by giving it all away" and in October 2011 that's what I decided to do.
-After some self reflection and careful planning I decided it was time to seek a new way of life and backpack around a few continents.
+After some self-reflection and careful planning, I decided it was time to seek a new way of life and backpack around a few continents.
 I set off to Thailand with plans to move on to Indonesia, Singapore, Malaysia, Australia, Argentina, Chile, Peru, Brazil and Hong Kong.

 It wouldn't take long...

 After buying a dead cheap laptop in Kuala Lumpur I started tinkering again with a few things and ended up making a few changes to this site.
 After travelling around Australia for 2 months I decided to look for some work.
 Thanks again to gumtree I was soon hired as a web developer by 2 companies (Digital Eskimo and Velocity Web) in Sydney, Australia.
-After a few months of hard graft I recouped some funds and put back my South American flights to travel New Zealand for a few weeks.
+After a few months of hard graft, I recouped some funds and put back my South American flights to travel New Zealand for a few weeks.
 After travelling around even more of the planet I decided to go back to Australia in August 2012 for a couple months to continue living the Sydney high life until my upcoming trip to Hong Kong.
-It was great to get back on the regular Tech meet-up scene and I also worked a lot in a personal project to help Compare Mobile Phone Recycling.
+It was great to get back to the regular Tech meet-up scene and I also worked a lot on a personal project to help Compare Mobile Phone Recycling.
 I had a great time in Hong Kong on my final week away and arrived back to a misty, cold, London Heathrow one year to the day I left.
 I moved back to Leicester the following weekend and began working as a web developer full time again at Anicca Digital based in the city centre the week after.

 Back t'up Yorkshire

 Coming back home after a year away was quite hard and just as much a life test as was travelling at times.
 I settled into a routine again quite quickly going regularly to my old gym and seeing the same circle of friends.
 As time moves on though, so did I and others around me.
-Apart from work colleagues and the remains of my old pub quiz team there was really not much for me left in Leicester.
-After 9 years away from Sheffield I decided to move back in March and join the web development team at Plus.net.
+Apart from work colleagues and the remains of my old pub quiz team, there was really not much for me left in Leicester.
+After 9 years away from Sheffield, I decided to move back in March and join the web development team at Plus.net.
 After several years renting I decided I should put on my big boy pants and purchase a property of my own.
-I have to say buying a house was one of the most boring, unexciting and over hyped things I have ever done.
+I have to say buying a house was one of the most boring, unexciting and over-hyped things I have ever done.
 I love living in the Crookes area and Sheffield certainly has a lot more to offer than Leicester but I still don't really feel settled.
 It caused a bit of a dent in my 2013 finances so I was only able to get away to Estonia for a mini-adventure but it was amazing and I have now been 3 times!

 Eat, Sleep, Work hard, Repeat

 Soon after being back in Sheffield I found out about StartUp Weekend and decided to take part in November 2013.
-Our team came 3rd place and through this I found about a local lead generation company who were seeking a PHP developer to front a project idea they had.
+Our team came 3rd place and through this, I found about a local lead generation company who were seeking a PHP developer to front a project idea they had.
 I decided to pursue it and joined them in January 2014.
 A year later we had launched the competition site generation software platform and had white labelled it to one of the UK's largest independent newspaper networks.
 It was great learning how to scale a large ZF2 based app for a high traffic site using technology new to me like Redis, AMQP and Docker.
 In 2015 I managed to get out and travel a bit too.
 I learned to Ski in Bulgaria last Christmas and checked out Norway's capital Oslo for a long weekend in May.